viniciusmariani/freegsacertification/README.md

 ## GSA's exclusive repository to view, share and contribute on preferably free certifications.

 ### Please note that NOT all certifications are IT related.
-Some may be regarding business, financ, language or any other relevant topic that will provide personal and carreer growth for our team.
+Some may be regarding business, finance, language or any other relevant topic that will provide personal and carreer growth for our team.

 #### All certifications contain a study material that you can download or at least a few videos that provide the necessary information.